Skip to contents

 #> database because NAs were found.

-The prepare_data() function returns a prepared_data object, which is a list containing various essential pieces of information fro model calibration.
-Below is an example of how the object is printed to summarize its components.
+The prepare_data() function returns a prepared_data object, a list that contains several essential components for model calibration.
+Below is an example of the object’s printed output, which provides a summary of its contents.

 print(d)